esmuigors2/Prep2Cry/README.md

                PBE0 B3LYP PW1PW20hf

-          In this example, PBE0 and B3LYP are standard functionals (having a keyword in CRYSTAL) But PW1PW20hf is a custom-defined functional, which means it must have a file under $CRYVAR_FXLDIR , like $CRYVAR_FXLDIR/PW1PW20hf.fxl
+          In this example, PBE0 and B3LYP are standard functionals (having a keyword in CRYSTAL).

+          But PW1PW20hf is a custom-defined functional, which means it must have a file under $CRYVAR_FXLDIR , like $CRYVAR_FXLDIR/PW1PW20hf.fxl .

           The script cryalot will automatically distinguish between the two (if a file is found, it will use that; otherwise it will asume CRYSTAL knows this functional).
        4. The list of all basis sets You want to use, separated by space; e.g.,

                pob_tzvp_2012 pob_tzvp_rev2

           All basis sets are assumed to be custom basis sets and sought for in the $CRYVAR_BSDIR directory.
 Please see the description for the preparation of a single input file.

           If there is no such basis set under $CRYVAR_BSDIR/basis/$element_name , You will be prompted about which basis set to use instead.

           If You just press `Enter` at this point, the script will abort, and no further input files will be prepared.
        6. The semi-finished line from prep2cry.sh, e.g.